- About Us

 Brad is part of the HMRI Executive and is responsible for developing engagement strategies for key research, peak body and government stakeholders.
 Other focus areas include securing Government research, infrastructure and capital funding, contract (industry) research funding and clinical trials, strategic corporate governance and infrastructure planning.
 Brad is also responsible for research programme succession planning and supporting career development for HMRI researchers.

-Associate Director Marketing & Development
+Associate Director Marketing and Development

 Sally’s specialty is taking a leadership role in organisations undergoing rapid growth, bringing a wealth of experience in fundraising, finance, marketing and operational efficiency to the table.
 Previously she served as Marketing Director for the profit-for-purpose organisation Climate Friendly.
 Her health and medical research résumé includes successful stints as Marketing & Fundraising Manager for the Centenary Institute in Sydney, Events Manager for the National Heart Foundation and Publicity & Entertainment Coordinator for the MS Society of NSW.